Click here for a list of music resources for GCSE, A Level and university applicants.

 In 1975 he enlisted into the Royal Air Force and after completing training with the RAF School of Music successfully auditioned for a position with the RAF Central Band as a French Horn player.
 His career took him to many parts of the world including Hong Kong, Japan, USA, Canada, Cyprus, Jordan, Gibraltar and many other European countries.
 Apart from a three-year tour with the RAF Germany Band and a four-year posting to the RAF Music Services Headquarters as Engagement Coordinator, he served his entire career with the prestigious RAF Central Band.
 In 1994 he was appointed as the bands Drum Major and in 1997 gained the LRSM in Bandmastership.

-On retirement from the Royal Air Force in September 2003 he decided to utilise his teaching skills in a completely different sphere of work and now enjoys being his own boss as a Driving Instructor.
+On retirement from the Royal Air Force in September 2003 he decided to utilise his teaching skills in a completely different sphere of work and now, as well as brass teaching, enjoys being his own boss as a Driving Instructor.
+He has successfully combined this with his brass teaching since then and has had many brass pupils that have also trained to drive with him.

 Paul Speed has taught at The RGS since 2005.
 He studied music at Goldsmiths’ College, London for a Bachelor of Music degree before continuing his trumpet studies with Paul Cosh and Paul Archibald.